 Intent

-Lighting Fires The Performing Arts intention is to ignite the flame of curiosity and passion within in the hearts and minds of the students at park.
-We thrive to deliver and develop key live skills and to nurture passionate, imaginative, and creative individuals, preparing them for further education and future careers.
 The performing arts curriculum prepares students to become independent and creative through the delivery of a diverse range of schemes of work which allows students to develop an understanding of different styles and practitioners.
 Furthermore, the performing arts curriculum promotes a sense of self-worth and encourages a growth in confidence, resilience, and autonomy.

 Implementation

-Releasing Potential The Key Stage 3 curriculum at Park is broad and enables students to build up a good repertoire of songs and improve their vocal skills, learn basic keyboard skills and progress to playing with both hands.
-In years 7, 8, and 9 Genre projects last between 5-7 weeks of exploring, learning, precise practicing, challenging, reviewing, performing, composing, and listening and evaluating activities, where pupils have opportunities to work individually, in pairs and in larger groups on a range of different instruments.
+In Years 7, 8, and 9, genre projects last between 5-7 weeks of exploring, learning, precise practising, challenging, reviewing, performing, composing, and listening and evaluating activities.
+Pupils have opportunities to work individually, in pairs and in larger groups on a range of different instruments.
 They are encouraged to evaluate and improve upon their ideas as well as discussing the work of their peers in a positive, supportive atmosphere which leads towards setting personalised goals of improvement for the future.

-Students will have the opportunity to experience a range of instruments, learning about a wide variety of topics including world music, popular music as well as the fundamentals of western music.
-Examples of units of work include Rhythm, Melody, Blues, Rock, Classical film composition, Music in the Media – composition for Game Music and Showcasing.
-Homework is set every 2 weeks via Multiple Choice Questioning (MCQ) which concludes in a written evaluation in conjunction with practical peer assessment which encourages students to remember and retain key vocabulary and performance skills this ties in with other elements of the curriculum as In KS3 music work is largely practical, we ask pupils to practice anything they are currently working on in lessons.
-Students are also welcomed to use the music facilities before and after school to rehearse.
+Homework is set every 2 weeks via Multiple Choice Questioning (MCQ) which concludes in a written evaluation in conjunction with practical peer assessment.
+This encourages students to remember and retain key vocabulary and performance skills.
+As KS3 music work is largely practical, we ask pupils to practise anything they are currently working on in lessons.
+Students are also welcome to use the music facilities before and after school to rehearse.

 Impact